Yandex Cloud

 • Deleting a host

 You can add and remove cluster hosts, as well as manage their settings.
-To learn how to move cluster hosts to a different availability zone, see this guide.
+For instructions on migrating cluster hosts to a different availability zone, see this guide.

 Getting a list of cluster hostsGetting a list of cluster hosts